DETAILED ACTION

 Chou teaches a MEMS element substrate (Fig. 1D, 200), a PCB (Fig. 1D, 100 and Paragraph 9), and a stress relaxation material (Fig. 1D, 201 and Paragraph 11-12) arranged between the printed circuit board and the MEMS element substrate.

-It would have been obvious to one of ordinary skill in the art at the time the invention was effectively filed to provide a stress relaxation material between the MEMS element and electronic of the MEMS substrate of Sakuragi and Hsieh and a printed circuit board as taught by Chou in order to achieve the predictable result of attaching/bonding the MEMS element substrate while also buffering the stress in the structure (Paragraph 11-12).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide a stress relaxation material between the MEMS element and electronic of the MEMS substrate of Sakuragi and Hsieh and a printed circuit board as taught by Chou in order to achieve the predictable result of attaching/bonding the MEMS element substrate while also buffering the stress in the structure (Paragraph 11-12).

 With respect to claim 3, Hsieh teaches a first wiring (Fig. 2J, 235 and/or 240; Paragraph 46) having a region located on an outer edge side of the substrate from an end of the groove, in a direction in which the electronic component and the MEMS element (Fig. 2J, 204) are spaced apart from each other and a direction which is perpendicular to the thickness direction of the movable portion, wherein the MEMS element and the electronic component are electrically connected to the first wiring.